afps-spec

 tool.inputSchema

-AFPS does not define how consumers load or execute the source file.
-A consumer MAY import it as a module, spawn it as a subprocess, compile it, or use any other strategy.
-The tool object in the manifest provides sufficient metadata for tool discovery and invocation without executing the source code.
+AFPS does not prescribe how consumers load the entrypoint file.
+A consumer MAY import it as a module, spawn it as a subprocess, or use any other strategy consistent with the publisher-declared module format.
+The tool object in the manifest provides sufficient metadata for tool discovery and invocation without executing the file.

 3.5 Provider Package